5'7"x7'11" Kazak, Tribal

 Pile Content: Wool

-Kazak rugs originate from the rugged highlands of the Caucasus and are celebrated for their bold geometry, symbolic motifs, and powerful visual presence.
-From the 16th through the 19th centuries, these rugs emerged as expressive village weavings that reflected tribal identity, spiritual beliefs, and daily life, earning a lasting place in the history of traditional rug making.
+Kazak rugs trace their origins to the rugged highlands of the Caucasus, where village weavers developed a bold and expressive textile tradition defined by strong geometry, symbolic motifs, and powerful visual presence.
+From the 16th through the 19th centuries, these rugs reflected tribal identity, spiritual beliefs, and daily life, earning a lasting place in the history of traditional rug making.

-Each rug is entirely hand-knotted using the Turkish (symmetrical) knot and woven from high-quality, hand-spun mountain wool.
-Sourced from sheep raised in high-altitude regions, the wool is naturally rich in lanolin, producing a thick, resilient pile with a soft texture and natural sheen—built to withstand generations of use.
+Each piece is entirely hand-knotted using the Turkish (symmetrical) knot and woven from high-quality, hand-spun mountain wool.
+Sourced from sheep raised in high-altitude regions, the wool is naturally rich in lanolin, contributing to durability, a gentle natural sheen, and a resilient character suited for long-term use.

-Dyes create rich, enduring colors that age beautifully over time, developing depth and harmony rather than fading.
-The result is a timeless rug that bridges ancient tradition and modern interiors.
+The colors develop depth and harmony over time, aging gracefully rather than fading, resulting in a rug that bridges ancient tradition with modern interiors.

-More than a decorative piece, a Kazak rug woven in Afghanistan is a cultural artifact—an investment in heritage, authenticity, and enduring craftsmanship, with each hand-tied knot telling its own story.
+More than a decorative piece, a Kazak rug woven in Afghanistan is a cultural artifact—an expression of heritage, authenticity, and enduring craftsmanship, with every hand-tied knot carrying the story of its maker.